 Brits adore the resort, as do the Germans and Russians.
 Many locals speak all of their languages so they can extend their warm welcome to visitors.
 The diversity in nationalities has made its way into everyday living with restaurants and groups focusing on the close relationships between Turkey and the nations that visit it.

 7: It’s Famous for Citrus Fruits

 Turkey’s geographical landscapes are diverse from the forested regions of the northeast to the flat plains of the central Anatolian region.
-However, Antalya with its beautiful climate and fertile soil conditions are ideal for growing citrus fruits.
+However, Antalya with its beautiful climate and fertile soil conditions is ideal for growing citrus fruits.
 In fact, 20% of all oranges grown in Turkey come from Antalya, hence its nickname as the citrus capital.
 The theme has extended itself to the Antalya Golden Orange film festival that celebrates domestic and international filmmaking every year.

 8: It has Many Landmarks of Natural Beauty